 In December 2012, we demanded a purchase price adjustment from PeopleCube Holding B.V. and Meeting Maker Holding B.V., the sellers of the capital stock of Meeting Maker - United States, Inc. (dba PeopleCube) that we purchased in July 2012, based on matters we discovered after closing.
 Both parties agreed for the post-closing adjustment to be resolved by an independent accountant consistent with the purchase agreement.
 In January 2013, we filed a claim in federal court in Texas seeking to compel the sellers to comply with the working capital adjustment process.
 The sellers simultaneously filed a claim in the state court of Massachusetts alleging that we did not comply with the working capital adjustment process.
-Our claim was amended in April 2013 to add contractual indemnification claims for the sellers' breach of warranties and representations made in the purchase transaction.
+Our claim was amended in April 2013 to add contractual indemnification claims for the sellers' breach of warranties and representations made in the purchase agreement.
+In May 2013, the sellers amended their original complaint to allege misrepresentations and omissions by us in connection with the purchase transaction.
 The sellers sought an unspecified amount of damages and the trebling of such damages once calculated.
-We filed a counterclaim in Massachusetts for contractual indemnification claims for the sellers and representations.
+We filed a counterclaim in Massachusetts for contractual indemnification claims for the sellers' breach of their warranties and representations.